Why Choose PHB for Precision Aluminum Die Casting?

 MagmaSoft® Aluminum Mold Flow Testing

 PHB uses the internationally recognized MAGMAsoft® simulation technology to optimize tool design and aluminum casting quality.
 MAGMAsoft® simulation capabilities provide a better understanding of aluminum injection mold filling, high pressure aluminum die casting, solidification, mechanical properties, thermal stresses and distortions, and much more.
 Fully menu-driven with an integrated solid modeler, CASD interfaces, and extensive databases, MAGMAsoft® provides a complete solution for design, production, and quality departments.
-Read More About MAGMAsoft®
+Read more on MAGMAsoft® and the aluminum die casting process.

 Prototyping of Aluminum Parts